Xaviero8623/Xaviero8623.github.io/_pages/about.md

   enhance understanding of radar system radiation patterns

 ---
+Research Intern

+Vanderbilt Institute for Space and Defense Electronics | Nashville, TN

+Jan 2025 - Present | Part-Time

+- Test and characterize radiation effects on integrated circuits for space applications with focus on single event effects (SEE) and total ionizing dose (TID)
+- Contribute to development of advanced modeling software to simulate radiation effects on semiconductors for space applications

+---
 Teaching Assistant

 Vanderbilt University | Nashville, TN, USA

 Jan 2025 - Present | Part-Time

 Digital Systems (ECE 2123/ECE 2123L) ~ Jan '25 - May '25: